MansoorAB/Automatic_Number_Plate_Recognition/README.md

 ## Execution Preparation and Steps:

 1. Go to GCP platform
-    - Create a project like ANPR2 (for example)
+    - Create a project like ANPR (for example)
-    - Go to Navigation Menu (left hand corner) >> API & Services > Dashboard >>
+    - Go to Navigation Menu (left hand corner) >> API & Services > Dashboard
     - Enable API & Services
     - Go/Search for Cloud Vision API and Enable
     - Left side Credentials > Top Create Credentials > Generate API Key and copy this
-2. Open the project in pycharm -
+2. Open the project in pycharm
-    - Go to rest-server.py line 64 numberPlateVal = detect_license_plate(ik)
+    - Go to *rest-server.py* line 64 numberPlateVal = detect_license_plate(ik)
-    - Navigate to detect_license_plate.py line 5 , replace key= with the current key
+    - Navigate to *detect_license_plate.py* line 5 , replace key= with the current key
     - Start the service by Run rest-server.py from pycharm menu or python rest-server.py
-3. Go to https://base64.guru/converter/encode/image and convert selected image to base64 format.
+3. Go to *https://base64.guru/converter/encode/image* and convert selected image to base64 format.
 4. start Postman service
-    - POST with json format key "image" and value "base64 format of image" and hit http://127.0.0.1:5000/predict
+    - POST with json format key "image" and value "base64 format of image" and hit *http://127.0.0.1:5000/predict*
     - The output will be base64 string for the cropped portion of the image where the number plate is located and the value of number plate like "numberPlateVal": "KA01MR8041".
     - This dict – key and value will come after passing thru the OCR